fivetran/dbt_facebook_ads_source/README.md

         <img src="https://img.shields.io/badge/Contributions-welcome-blueviolet" /></a>
 </p>

-# facebook Ads Source dbt Package ([Docs](https://fivetran.github.io/dbt_facebook_ads_source/))
+# Facebook Ads Source dbt Package ([Docs](https://fivetran.github.io/dbt_facebook_ads_source/))
 # 📣 What does this dbt package do?
-- Materializes [facebook Ads staging tables](https://fivetran.github.io/dbt_facebook_ads_source/#!/overview/facebook_ads_source/models/?g_v=1&g_e=seeds) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/facebook-ads#schemainformation).
+- Materializes [Facebook Ads staging tables](https://fivetran.github.io/dbt_facebook_ads_source/#!/overview/facebook_ads_source/models/?g_v=1&g_e=seeds) which leverage data in the format described by [this ERD](https://fivetran.com/docs/applications/facebook-ads#schemainformation).
 These staging tables clean, test, and prepare your facebook_ads data from [Fivetran's connector](https://fivetran.com/docs/applications/facebook-ads) for analysis by doing the following:
   - Name columns for consistency across all packages and for easier analysis
   - Adds freshness tests to source data
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
-- Generates a comprehensive data dictionary of your facebook_ads data through the [dbt docs site](https://fivetran.github.io/dbt_facebook_ads_source/).
+- Generates a comprehensive data dictionary of your Facebook Ads data through the [dbt docs site](https://fivetran.github.io/dbt_facebook_ads_source/).
-- These tables are designed to work simultaneously with our [facebook Ads transformation package](https://github.com/fivetran/dbt_facebook_ads).
+- These tables are designed to work simultaneously with our [Facebook Ads transformation package](https://github.com/fivetran/dbt_facebook_ads).

 # 🎯 How do I use the dbt package?
 ## Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran facebook Ads connector syncing data into your destination.
+- At least one Fivetran Facebook Ads connector syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.
 - You will need to configure your Facebook Ads connector to pull the `BASIC_AD` pre-built report.
 Follow the below steps in the Fivetran UI to do so:
     1. Navigate to the connector setup form (**Setup** -> **Edit connection details** for pre-existing connectors)